|Abbotsford||(604) 625-1150 / firstname.lastname@example.org||Send Inquiry|

 - Age of 19 years or older at the start of the applicant’s program or course;

 - English Language Proficiency Requirements (please see Policy 1002); and

 - Have proof of First Aid Certification (including CPR and AED).

 For more details, please see our Admissions Policy (Policy 1001).

-This program is delivered in-class from our Abbotsford campus.
-Part-time and full-time learning options available.
+This program is delivered in-class from our Abbotsford and Vancouver campuses.

 494 hours (including the practicum hours).